 Arise, shine, for your light has come, and the glory of the LORD has risen upon you.
 Isaiah 60:1

-My sister related a quote to me the other day.
+I heard a quote the other day.
 Ideology is peaceful but history is violent.
 The darkness of this world, starting with the fall of man, has been overwhelming.
 No matter where we study history, there are stories of unspeakable cruelty.
 Our lasting shred of innocence has been shattered by what we see on the evening news.
 Never did we think we would see such savagery come to pass in my lifetime.